November 2019 (fine art): Candor Arts

 —Martha Tedeschi, director, Harvard Art Museums

 Books about self-discovery often culminate in a revelation, which readers may find temporarily satisfying.
 But what happens after that?
-In Theorem—which is a wonderful collaboration between Elizabeth Bradfield and Antonia Contro—Bradfield’s words and Contro’s images—open up another possibility.
+In Theorem—which is a wonderful collaboration between Elizabeth Bradfield and Antonia Contro—Bradfield’s words and Contro’s images open up another possibility.
 The revelation is not in arriving at a destination but in beginning to map the journey, as well as in recognizing that one’s perspective of past events changes as time goes by.
-Theorem is not a book where text and image face each other, but where one follows the other, inviting the reader to go back and forth.
+In Theorem text and image follows each other, inviting the reader to go back and forth.
 This going back and forth, this rumination, suggests revelation is to begin rather than to arrive, to search rather than to answer.
 This is the enigma of being alive and alert.
 This is what Theorem offers the willing reader—a place to return to in order to set out again and see that the book has changed.

 —John Yau, poet, critic, and curator